 In 1900 that the Verney family made a major contribution to the community by building the Public Library It was opened by Lady Joan Verney in the same year.

 In later years this was taken over by the Parish Council to become the Village Hall.
 This has become the centre of parish activities.
-Within the Hall the Mushroom Club has been serving the community for over 30 years as the local bar.
+Within the Hall The Mushroom Village Bar has been serving the community for over 30 years as the local bar.
 It is run by volunteers who give their time to manage the Club.
 Early Friday evenings has become a popular family event to which all are welcome.

 In 1909 the Verney family built the new village school.
 Built in the “Verney Style” it created a spacious and excellent environment.
 It provides for children from Pre-school up to Year 2.
 The high standards achieved create demand for places from surrounding villages as well as the Claydons.

-In 2014 the clock has been fully renovated and repaired into full working order plus reinstating the bell chimes
+In 2014 the clock has been fully renovated and repaired into full working order including reinstating the bell chimes.

 East Claydon Parish lies within the Aylesbury Vale in Buckinghamshire, two and a half miles south west of Winslow, eight miles from the historic larger market town of Buckingham.